February 17, 2013

-111 Cannon Street: Another Quick Night Stagger to the London Stone.
+111 Cannon Street, London: Another midnight stagger to the old London Stone.

 I like old books, old homes, old anythings; however, to really qualify, they need to be the colorless relics of my cruel, greedy, war-like, goofy-looking European ancestors.
 Sorry.
 You can rat me out to the Oberlin College faculty.